5.6.24 Almaty

 Our long-suffering driver, who today drove another four and half hours for us, was not very familiar with central Bishkek, so we had to guide him to our hotel.
 There, I paid him the agreed 40,000 som - about 420 euros.
 I’d already paid for his stay in Kyzyl-Oi - something that he would have covered according to our deal - as a thank you for his driving, and here in Bishkek we had another gift for him, or rather for his grandchildren: a dozen or so Polo mint packets.
 I found these very popular when I gave them out in Tajikistan last year, because they are unknown around in Central Asia it seems, they are British, and they are mints, which most people like.
 Sadly, as we went into the hotel, we could hear his trusty 4x4 failing to start: it seems the extraordinary exertions of the last few days had knocked it out.
 It doesn’t bear thinking about what would have happened if this mechanical failure had occurred as we slid down the accursed mud track… [Later his son assured us that his father was OK, and that the vehicle had been taken off for repairs in Bishkek.]

-After we had settled into out room (#301), we went out for lunch.
+After we had settled into our room (#301), we went out for lunch.
 Since I had begun this trip by eating Georgian in Almaty, it seemed right to eat Georgian here in Bishkek at its end.
 We went to Zaandukki - which was, naturally, much further away than it looked.
-The staff clearly weren’t Georgian, so I couldn’t see whether I could remember some suitable phrases.
+The staff clearly weren’t Georgian, so I was unable to find out whether I could remember some suitable phrases.
 The Adjarian khachapuri was solid, but not at the same level as the one in Almaty.
 To finish, we tried Iranian coffee, having drunk Georgian green tea with the meal.
 The coffee was basically Turkish coffee with extra sludge.
 Not recommended.

 After lunch, we went in search of a few gifts to take back.
 One place in particular seemed perfect for our needs.
 Epos was clearly marked on Google Maps, but try as we might, we couldn’t find it in the physical world.
 Only by reading people’s (positive) comments on the place did we work out it was hundreds of metres from where Google placed it.
 If anyone reading this is looking for gifts in Bishkek, Epos is great, but found on the third floor of the big ZUM Aichurok shopping centre by the fountains, a little way along from the Fighters of the Revolution monument.